allthingslinux/tux/docs/content/user/modules/levels/level.md

 /level member:@User
 ```

-## Response
+## Response Format

 The bot returns a rank card (as an embed) containing:

-- **Total XP:** Your lifetime experience points in this server.
+- **Member name and avatar** - Displayed in the embed author
-- **Current Level:** Your current level milestone.
+- **Current level** - Your current level milestone shown in the title
-- **Progress Bar:** A visual indicator (`▰▰▰▱▱`) showing progress to the next level.
+- **Progress bar** - A visual indicator (e.g., `▰▰▰▱▱`) showing progress to the next level (if progress display is enabled)
-- **XP Required:** The specific amount of XP needed for the next level up.
+- **Total XP** - Your lifetime experience points in this server, shown in the footer

-If you have reached the maximum configured level, the progress bar will indicate that the limit has been reached.
+If you have reached the maximum configured level, the XP display will indicate that the limit has been reached.
+The embed format may vary slightly depending on server configuration (progress bars can be enabled or disabled).

-## Behavior Notes
+## How XP Works

-- **XP Generation:** XP is earned by sending messages in non-blacklisted channels.
+- **XP generation:** XP is earned by sending messages in non-blacklisted channels
-- **Cooldowns:** There is a short cooldown between messages that grant XP to prevent spamming.
+- **Cooldowns:** There is a configurable cooldown between messages that grant XP to prevent spamming
+- **Role multipliers:** Some roles may provide XP multipliers, increasing the amount of XP you earn per message
-- **Role Rewards:** Reaching certain levels may automatically grant you specific roles configured by the server administrators.
+- **Role rewards:** Reaching certain levels automatically grants you specific roles configured by server administrators
+- **XP cap:** If configured, there may be a maximum level cap that limits how high you can progress

 ## Related Commands

-- [`/levels`](levels.md) - Administrative XP and level management.
+- [`/levels`](levels.md) - Administrative XP and level management
+- [XP & Leveling Feature](../../../features/leveling.md) - Complete guide to the leveling system